dejanbatanjac/dejanbatanjac.github.io/_posts/2020-08-27-NLP-progress.md

 |girl |  |  |  |  |   |  |  |
 -->

-We can easily make the sliding window bigger and in both directions so for a **central word** "a" we have two words "is" and "clever" inside a sliding windows of size 1, and for the sliding window of size 2, the **outside words** would be these four words:
+We can easily make the sliding window bigger and in both directions so for a **central word** "a" we have two words "is" and "clever" inside a sliding windows of size 1, and for the sliding window of size 2, the **outside words** (or _contextual words_ for the word "a") would be these four words:

 * He
 * is